lumina-gov/laws/in_force/acts/land.md

 ### Section 2: Status
 The following statuses of land exist:
 1. Indigenous: Land that autonomous is under the ownership or holding of indigenous communities which are defined under the law.
 Only the Constitution and indigenous law are applicable in this land.
-2. General: Land that applies
+2. General: Land where general laws apply.
 3. Special: Land that receives either an irrevocable or revocable charter from the municipality to operate on a special basis.
 Cemetaries are potential examples of special land.
 4. Autonomous: Land that receives a charter from the municipality to operate on an autonomous basis.